WURV: Beautiful music WEZS

-Adult Contemporary WMXB
+Adult contemporary WMXB

 In an effort to shake its "easy" image, in July 1988, the station switched its call sign and branding to WMXB, "B-103".
 In August 1989, EZ sold the station to Ragan Henry Broadcasting of Philadelphia.
 In February 1990, the station was sold to Radio Ventures which moved WMXB into a more up-tempo mainstream adult contemporary format, dropping softer acts like The Carpenters and Barry Manilow for more up-tempo artists like Gloria Estefan, Ace of Base, and Bruce Springsteen.
-Liberty Broadcasting (in which entertainer Merv Griffin was an investor) took over the station in 1993, and the format became "Hot Adult Contemporary" under veteran programmer Steve Davis, adding more contemporary titles as well as vintage Top 40 hits from the 1980s.
+Liberty Broadcasting (in which entertainer Merv Griffin was an investor) took over the station in 1993, and the format became hot adult contemporary under veteran programmer Steve Davis, adding more contemporary titles as well as vintage Top 40 hits from the 1980s.

 In the 1990s, WMXB's transmitter was relocated to a new tower, more than doubling its height above average terrain (HAAT) to 750 feet.
 That was coupled with a decrease in effective radiated power to 18,500 watts.
 Despite the lower wattage, the taller tower gave WMXB a similar coverage area.

-In 1996, the station was sold to SFX Broadcasting, and the station shifted to a more Modern AC format that included such artists as No Doubt, Collective Soul and Alanis Morissette, which was starting to take off in popularity around that time.
+In 1996, the station was sold to SFX Broadcasting, and the station shifted to a more modern AC format that included such artists as No Doubt, Collective Soul and Alanis Morissette, which was starting to take off in popularity around that time.
 The station ownership went thru several corporate mergers, from SFX, to Capstar, and finally AMFM.
 When AMFM merged with Clear Channel in 2000, WMXB, along with several other stations owned by both AMFM and Clear Channel, was spun off to Cox Radio, who adjusted the station back to a mainstream Hot AC format.

-On March 22, 2004, the station dumped the Hot AC format and "B-103" moniker for a soft AC format that leaned toward 1980s, 1990s, and current titles, and rebranded as "Mix 103.7".
+On March 22, 2004, the station dumped the hot AC format and "B-103" moniker for a soft AC format that leaned toward 1980s, 1990s, and current titles, and rebranded as "Mix 103.7".

-On April 16, 2007, WMXB relaunched as a Hot AC station with a more current and upbeat focus, while retaining the "Mix" branding.
+On April 16, 2007, WMXB relaunched as a hot AC station with a more current and upbeat focus, while retaining the "Mix" branding.

 The River

-On April 22, 2010, at 3 p.m., WMXB flipped to adult album alternative, branded as "103.7 The River."
+On April 22, 2010, at 3 pm, WMXB flipped to adult album alternative, branded as "103.7 The River".
 Along with the flip, the station adopted the new call sign WURV, with "RV" standing for "River", an allusion to the James River that flows through Richmond.
 The first song on "The River" was "Learn to Fly" by the Foo Fighters.
 At the same time, sister station WDYL (now WJSR) began redirecting listeners to WURV in preparation of a format flip to Rhythmic Top 40 a week after WURV's debut.

 On July 20, 2012, Cox Radio announced the sale of WURV and 22 other stations to Summit Media LLC for $66.25 million.
 The sale was consummated on May 3, 2013.

 Play and Your Variety

-On September 24, 2013, WURV returned to Hot AC, branded as 103.7 Play.
+On September 24, 2013, WURV returned to hot AC, branded as 103.7 Play.
 On March 4, 2021, WURV rebranded as 103.7 Your Variety, with no change in format.